Google PageSpeed grade does not improve

 Delay JavaScript Execution

-This is a very powerful feature which can help improve the following recommendations, and therefore have a significant impact on your score:
+This is a very powerful feature which can help improve the following recommendations:

 Learn more about this feature: Delay JavaScript Execution